splunk/public-o11y-docs/gdi/opentelemetry/components/receiver-creator-receiver.rst

    - :ref:`otel-install-windows`
    - :ref:`otel-install-k8s`

-2. Configure the receiver creator receiver as described in the next section.
+2. Configure the Receiver creator receiver as described in the next section.
 3. Restart the Collector.

-Sample configurations
+Sample configuration
 ----------------------

-To activate the receiver creator receiver, add the desired extensions to the ``extensions`` section of your configuration file, followed by ``receiver_creator`` instances in the ``receivers`` section.
+To activate the Receiver creator receiver add the desired extensions to the ``extensions`` section of your configuration file, followed by ``receiver_creator`` instances in the ``receivers`` section.
 For example:

 .. code-block:: yaml

    extensions:
       # Configures the Kubernetes observer to watch for pod start and stop events.